-I would not look to see disc brakes in the front of bikes that don't have suspension forks.
+I would not like to see disc brakes in the front of bikes that don't have suspension forks.
 A "rigid" fork is actually designed to flex a bit, to provide a small measure of natural suspension.
 A hub brake with a reaction arm pressing on one side of the fork causes unpleasant feelings.
 I speak from some experience, having run a front drum brake on a tandem for a while.

 Suspension forks have very rigid lower blades, so a suitably-designed suspension fork can work well with a disc brake, if you don't mind the extra weight and the extra stresses on the spokes.
 Be aware of the issue of the brake's potentially pulling the wheel out of the fork: see our article on quick releases.

 The standard of the industry used to be the very reliable Japanese Arai unit -- unfortunately, no longer made, though still available reconditioned as of 2018 and even found on some cheap Columbia tandems which can be worth buying just for the brak -- though these tandems can be worth the trouble to upgrade.
 The Arai brake is external to the hub shell, avoiding potential overheating of the grease in the hub bearings.
 The drum screws on to the left side of most tandem rear hubs, and the mechanism plate with the internal expanding shoes is secured to the axle by a locknut.
 There is a reaction arm which must be securely attached to the chainstay...all of the braking force is transferred through this arm, and if it comes loose, it creates a mess.